bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/distributing.rst

 `Packaged Apps <https://developer.chrome.com/apps/about_apps.html>`_
 for more information about creating a packaged application.

-Once you have a CWS manifest file and an icon for your application, you can zip up all the files for your packaged application into one zip file for upload to the Chrome Web Store.
-Refer to `Step 5 </chrome/web-store/docs/get_started_simple#step5>`_ of the CWS Getting Started Tutorial to learn how to zip up your packaged application and upload it to the Chrome Web Store.

-.. _multi-platform-zip:

 Reducing the size of the user download package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^